 Success rates for varicocele embolization and surgical treatment are the same — around 90 percent.
-Most men notice less pain following both treatment modalities, and there is mild to moderate improvement of fertility.
+Most men notice less pain following both treatment modalities, and there is mild to moderate improvement in fertility.

 Men with varicocele may have lower testosterone levels as a result of their condition, although within normal ranges.
 Treatment leads to improvement in testosterone levels in over 80 percent of men.

-In short, no. But it may improve erectile dysfunction in rare cases where a varicocele has caused a severe dip in testosterone levels.
+In short, no. However, it may improve erectile dysfunction in rare cases where a varicocele has caused a severe dip in testosterone levels.